ictvoip/ictvoip-docs/docs/source/admin/billing_management.rst

  Suppress = Suppress the CDR record from displaying in the CDR Client View

 |
-Here we can elimante the CDR output of internal calls such as direct Extension or Voicemail calling by adding filter phares like this:
+Here we can elimante the CDR output of internal calls such as direct Extension or Voicemail calling by adding filtering like this:

 Let's exclude all extension calls within a tenant or domain list.

 Exclude/Supress dialed codes starting with *xx and #xx, might be *97, *71, *72 etc.
 ::

- *xx, #xx, 4443, 4747
+ *xx,#xx,4443,4747,201,202,203,999,555

 |